 Mount Hay Rd is accessible from the Great Western Highway, near the Leura Mall exit.
 The first 3 km of this road are sealed, followed by 13 km worth of unsealed road.

-While you may find sources online saying that Mount Hay Rd is doable for 2WD vehicles, we strongly recommend only going there with a 4WD vehicle.
+While you may find many sources online saying that Mount Hay Rd is doable for 2WD vehicles, we recommend going there with a 4WD vehicle.

-The road is very long and has a lot of nasty potholes, and going there with a car with higher ground clearance is essential.
+The road is very long and often has many potholes, and going there with a car with higher ground clearance can make a big difference.

 In the above map: